 Prevent your screen from going dark

-Once melted, take it off the heat and add light corn syrup.
+Melt the chocolate in a microwave-safe bowl such as a measuring cup or double boiler.
+Take it off the heat and add the light corn syrup.
 Stir until just combined.
-DO NOT OVERMIX.Pro tip - You just want to combine the two together.
-If you stir too much the cocoa butter in the chocolate will separate and you will end up with a greasy mess.
+DO NOT OVERMIX.Pro tip - If you stir too much the cocoa butter in the chocolate will separate causing it to seize.

-Modeling chocolate can be stored in the fridge for three months or in the freezer for up to 6 months.
+Modeling chocolate can be stored in an airtight container in the refrigerator for up to three months or in the freezer for up to 6 months.

 Using modeling chocolate

-Remove from the fridge a few hours before and let come to room temperature.
-Knead until just smooth, soft, and pliable.
+Remove the modeling chocolate from the fridge a few hours before and let come to room temperature.
+Knead on a work surface until smooth, soft, and pliable.
 Pro tip - If the paste is very hard - thaw in the microwave for 5 to 10 sec.
-5 to 10 seconds for chocolate is plenty so do not overheat it.
+Chocolate melts easily so 5 to 10 seconds is plenty otherwise it can become oil.